Nationally Significant Freight and Highway Projects

 Range and Average of Financial Assistance

-For large projects, the FAST Act specifies that an INFRA grant must be at least $25 million.
-The average proposed award for Small Projects in FY 2019 was $77 million.
-The largest proposed award was $125 million.
+For large projects, IIJA specifies that an INFRA grant must be at least $25 million.
+The average large project award from FY 2016-2020 was $67.7 million.
+The largest award was approximately $184 million.
 For small projects, the minimum award is $5 million.
-The average proposed award was $8.5 million.
+The average small project from FY 2016-FY2020 was $10.6 million.
+The largest award was approximately $35.6 million.
 The FAST Act directs that at least 25 percent of the funds provided for INFRA grants must be used for projects located in rural areas.
+From FY 2016-FY 2020 approximately 47% of funding was awarded to projects in rural areas.
 The USDOT must consider geographic diversity among grant recipients, including the need for a balance in addressing the needs of urban and rural areas.
+From FY 2016-FY 2021, NSFHP funding has been awarded to projects in 44 States and the District of Columbia.

 Regulations, Guidelines and Literature